Swu865/mapletools/README.md

 # MapleTools

-## A Comprehensive Tool for Maplers with Hand Disabilities
+## A Comprehensive Tool for Maplers
-MapleTools is designed to assist Me and my friends, who have disabilities that affect their hand movements.
+MapleTools is designed to assist my friends and me, as we are extremely lazy.

 ### Features
 #### 1. AutoCubing
 Automatically resets the item's potential until it achieves your desired stats.

+#### 2. AutoFalming
+Automatically resets the item's flame until it achieves your desired stats.

-#### 2. AutoCrafting
+#### 3. AutoCrafting
 - **[Threads of Fate]**: Automatically Ask herb/mineral packs.
-- **Potion Crafting**: Automatically crafts wealth acquisition potions or any other potion of your choice.
+~~- **Potion Crafting**: Automatically crafts wealth acquisition potions or any other potion of your choice.~~

 ### Prerequisites
 Before installing MapleTools, make sure you have the following software installed: